Gwayaboy/PlaywrightHandsOnLab/README.md

    - Try this prompt:

      ```
-     Based on the feature file, implement the scenario using a framework that implements cucumber.
+     Based on the feature file, implement the scenario using a cucumber js and playwright.
-     Feel free to navigate to http://localhost:3000 and generate step definitions for searching for a movie called 'Sonic The HedheHog 3'.
+     Navigate to http://localhost:3000 and generate step definitions for searching for a movie called 'Sonic The HedheHog 3'.
 Make sure the locators match the actual UI elements.
      ```

     This will help you generate code that is tailored to your app's real DOM and selectors, improving test reliability.